 Though my priority is to develop pedagogies in communications and critical media studies, I have also taught diversely, in humanities, film, global studies/IDS, and sociology since 2013.

 In the current (W2020) term at Trent, I am teaching a first year course, Introduction to Media Studies, a third year course, Mass Media and War, and a fourth year course, Contemporary Topics in Media Studies.
 Here you can view my current course outlines.

-In a fourth year course, Contemporary Topics in Media Studies, I have introduced a number of experiential learning evaluation models, including peer assessment, peer-review publishing, event organizing, and technology-enhanced learning:
+Since 2016, I have introduced a number of experiential learning evaluation models at the fourth year level, including peer assessment, peer-review publishing, event organizing, and technology-enhanced learning:

-My 2018-19 cohort in Contemporary Topics created a conference entitled Spatial Mediations and Beyond.
+My 2018-19 cohort for Contemporary Topics in Media Studies created a conference, entitled Spatial Mediations and Beyond.
 According to their description, the conference sought to explore “alternative perspectives on media, analyses on personal interactions in the ‘real’ world, hierarchical paradigms moving towards the future, and governing practices mediated through online spaces.”

 My 2016-2017 cohort for Contemporary Topics in Media Studies were invited to submit their research papers on critical media infrastructure to Mediapolis: Journal of Cities and Culture, in the inaugural issue of their Student Voices column.
 Link to the section provided below:

 For those who are interested, you may read my teaching statement.